scarwintercodes/scarwintercodes/README.md

 - Developing and maintaining an AI-minimal workflow
 - Exchanging digital privacy knowledge and practical resources
 - Using municipal data to bring light to environmental and infrastructural issues
-- Synthesized mixed-methods data for academic and public dissemination
+- Synthesizing mixed-methods data for academic and public dissemination